 Day 7: Calanques En Vau and the Belvedere Doigt de Dieu

-Today guests may take a short walk through La Gardiolle forest between Marseille and Cassis.
-A route across the Mussuguieres plateau via the Calanques En Vau takes them back to Cassis.
+Today guests may take a walk across the Mussuguieres plateau via the Calanques En Vau takes them back to Cassis.
 This bonus walk includes the panoramic viewpoint of Doigt de Dieu, and the Calanques of Port Pin and Port Miou.
-The trip ends at approx. 3pm.
+The trip ends at approx. 2pm.

 Duration: 4hrs – Ascent: 300m – Descent: 300m